mendicant/mendicantuniversity.org/_posts/activities/2012-11-29-clojure-study-day.markdown

 easy as sending us a link with a short description of why you liked it.
 Code reviews are also encouraged: just post a gist for us to look at.

-Note that most of us are Clojure newbies, but that experienced people are more than welcome to come help out as well.
+Most of us are Clojure newbies, but we welcome people of all skill levels.

 If you have aquestions about this event, please ask them on the mailing list.
 Hope to see you participate!